mehha/elektriliit/wp-content/plugins/custom-facebook-feed/README.txt

 **Completely Customizable**
 By default the Facebook feed will adopt the styles of your WordPress theme, but your feeds can be completely customized to look however you like using our visual feed customizer - with tons of options to customize every part of your Facebook posts and feed.

+**Elementor and Divi Ready**
+Custom Facebook Feeds has a built in Elementor and Divi block for easy page building.
+Simply launch your Elementor or Divi builder and find the related Custom Facebook Feed block in the sidebar like any other block.

 **SEO Friendly**
 The Facebook feed content is crawlable by search engines adding SEO value to your site, while other Facebook plugins embed the feed using iframes which are not crawlable.